DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 # Introduction

-This workflow uses the following:
+This workflow uses the following tools:
 * Dorado for basecalling
 * Samtools for converting bam files to fastq files
 * Nanoplot for quality check